node-red/node-red.github.io/docs/hardware/raspberrypi.md

 To start Node-RED, you can either:

   - on the Desktop, select `Menu -> Programming -> Node-RED`.
-  - or run `node-red-start` in a new terminal window
+  - or run `node-red-start` in a new terminal window.

 To stop Node-RED, run the command `node-red-stop`.